 Chainpure Wooden (Simple)

-The Chainpur village in the Eastern part of Nepal where this knife is made has their own exclusive khukuri called the “ChainPure” named after their home village “ChainPure”.
+The Chainpur village in the Eastern part of Nepal where this knife is made has its own exclusive khukuri called the “ChainPure” named after their home village “ChainPur”.
 Similarly “ChainPure Wooden” is an enhancement of the regular ChainPure to make the knife even more special and exclusive by crafting a simple yet stunning scabbard out of Indian rosewood expertly.
 Chainpurians use conventional hand tools to craft the wooden scabbard to beautify the whole look of the khukuri.
-The word “Wooden” is used for the name is denote the wooden scabbard of the kukri knife.
+The word “Wooden” is used for the name is denote the wooden scabbard of this kukri knife.

 Materials: Indian rosewood scabbard and handle, brass fittings

 In the old days and remote places, Kamis (blade maker) even had to make a sheath to fit a khukuri whenever sheath maker (Sarki or Dabbe) was not available.
 In such condition he would make a simple wooden sheath out of waste wood and whatever local materials he could find.
 He would prepare an ordinary (makeshift) sheath to house the knife so that it's easy and safe to carry and keep (leave).
 This gave birth to this type of khukuri.